SOUTH INDIA & ANDAMAN ISLANDS BIRDING TOUR: DETAILED ITINERARY

 From there we will travel to Ootacamund for an overnight stay.

-Along the way we should see such widespread species as Little Cormorant, Indian Pond Heron, Great, Eastern Cattle, Intermediate and Little Egrets, Black and Brahminy Kites, Grey-headed Swamphen, Red-wattled Lapwing, Rose-ringed Parakeet, Asian Palm Swift, White-throated Kingfisher, Indian Roller, Barn and Red-rumped Swallows, Common Myna, House Crow, Indian Jungle Crow, Red-whiskered Bulbul and Pied Bushchat.
+Along the way we should see such widespread species as Little Cormorant, Indian Pond Heron, Great, Eastern Cattle, Medium and Little Egrets, Black and Brahminy Kites, Grey-headed Swamphen, Red-wattled Lapwing, Rose-ringed Parakeet, Asian Palm Swift, White-throated Kingfisher, Indian Roller, Barn and Red-rumped Swallows, Common Myna, House Crow, Indian Jungle Crow, Red-whiskered Bulbul and Pied Bushchat.

-South India & Andaman Islands Tour: Day 7 This morning we will head for Mudumalai National Park, situated at the foot of the towering northern escarpment of the Nilgiri Hills, for an overnight stay.
+Later today we will descend to Mudumalai National Park, situated at the foot of the towering northern escarpment of the Nilgiri Hills, for a two nights stay.

-Mudumalai (together with the adjacent Bandipur sanctuary in Karnataka state) comprises a huge area of mainly dry deciduous forest and scrub.
+South India & Andaman Islands Tour: Day 8 Mudumalai (together with the adjacent Bandipur sanctuary in Karnataka state) comprises a huge area of mainly dry deciduous forest and scrub.
 At this time of year the trees are bare and the ground is littered with huge dried leaves like a carpet of poppadoms, making it easy to see the birds but noisy underfoot.
 The sanctuaries and their buffer zones are situated in the lowlands at the foot of the Nilgiris and the seemingly endless landscape of leafless trees and dry grassland looks as if it must be devoid of birds, but in fact there is a rich variety.

 Amongst the many species we may well see here are such South Indian endemics and near-endemics as Red Spurfowl, Blue-faced Malkoha, White-cheeked Barbet, Malabar Lark, Orange Minivet, Jerdon’s Leafbird, White-browed Bulbul, Malabar Whistling Thrush, Nilgiri Thrush, Yellow-billed Babbler, Indian Nuthatch (now treated as distinct from Chestnut-bellied) and Nilgiri Flowerpecker.